rbachawal/Mywork/Motr/MotrCodeStyle.md

     only "bar" is redundant, it is also ugly.
 Use thesaurus to deal with "call_with_x" vs. "call_with_y";

-  * wrapping field access in an accessor function is a gratuitous abstraction, which should only be used sparingly, if it makes code more compact: field accesses have nice properties (like side-effect freedom), which are important for code analysis and which function wrapper hides.
+  * Wrapping field access in an accessor function is a gratuitous abstraction, which should only be used sparingly, if it makes code more compact: field accesses have nice properties (like side-effect freedom), which are important for code analysis and which function wrapper hides.
 Besides, C type system doesn't allow correct handling of constness in this case, unless you have *two* wrappers;

-  * more generally, abstractions should be introduced for design purposes, e.g., to mark a point of possible variability.
+  * More generally, abstractions should be introduced for design purposes, e.g., to mark a point of possible variability.
 Sub-modules, data-structures and operation vectors should not be created simply to "keep things small".
 Remember, that in the long term, refactoring is easy.